hollyrebecca/Teaching/README.md

 # Teaching
-A repository of teaching materials and projects
+A repository of pythonteaching materials and projects